roli5005/react-native-image-crop-tools/README.md

 3. Change and lock/unlock aspect ratio on the fly (This is the main reason I am making this library)
 4. Flip image vertically and horizontally.
 5. Image transformations (rotate, flip) now properly compound and preserve their cumulative effect - for example, rotating left then flipping horizontally keeps the image rotated while flipping its content, rather than resetting to the original orientation.
+6. Added new component EnhancedCropView, that has aspect ratio selector and image transformation UI components.
+7. Added new field: customAspectRatios, where you can add your own list of aspect ratios that you wan to use.

 # NOTE